aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/rendering-drop-shadow/_index.md

 import com.aspose.psd.imageoptions.PngOptions;
 ```

-Now, let's break down each step.

-## Step 1: Define Document Directory
+### Step 2: Define the Document Directory

-Begin by specifying the directory where your PSD file is located.
+Set the folder where your source PSD and the resulting PNG will live.

 ```java
 String dataDir = "Your Document Directory";
 ```

-## Step 2: Set PSD and PNG File Paths
+### Step 3: Set PSD and PNG File Paths

-Define the paths for your source PSD file and the destination PNG file.
+Specify the full paths for the input PSD and the output PNG.

 ```java
 String sourceFileName = dataDir + "Shadow.psd";
 String pngExportPath = dataDir + "Shadowchanged1.png";
 ```

-## Step 3: Load PSD File with Effects
+### Step 4: Load the PSD File with Effects Enabled

-Load the PSD file, enabling the loading of effects resources.
+Enabling **loadEffectsResource** ensures that layer effects (like shadows) are available for manipulation.

 ```java
 PsdLoadOptions loadOptions = new PsdLoadOptions();